Quasician/LogoParser/README.md

 *  Thomas - Backend
     *  Worked on parsing the commands and binding information
 *  Sanna - Backend
-    *  Worked on exception checking, XML files, commands parsing and binding information for the frontend
+    *  Worked on exception checking, XML files, implementing commands, binding information for the frontend
 *  Michelle - Frontend
     *  Worked on setting up different views, Turtlegrid and adding different listeners
 *  Himanshu - Frontend